jotaen/j4n.io/README.md

 `DB_HOST=localhost:27017 npm test`

 See `package.json` for the commands to run the single test suites – they are faster to execute.

-## TODOs for version 1.0

-- Router: Make sure, the randomly created tokens by "POST /" are in fact unique
-- (Global) versioning parameter
-- api.yml: Insert authentication info